gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/02_connect.rst

 .. important::

+  .. i would fix the images and change the note below. maybe here you would want to mention, that devices need to me connected to the same network

   You will have an individual ``Lan and Local IP address`` showing below your component, do not use the one from the image on top.

 Videos: